Experience Transat

 Childhood homes of the Beatles

-The Hard Days Night Hotel is Beatles-themed, and its restaurant features large photos of the great musicians.
+• The Hard Days Night Hotel features Beatles-themed rooms and a restaurant decorated with massive photos of the band.

-The Grapes pub is known because it is said that the Beatles went there to drink a pint or two between their performances at the Cavern, which was a non-alcoholic pub in the 1950s.
+• The Grapes pub claims that the Beatles used to grab a pint there between performances at The Cavern, which didn’t serve alcohol in the 1950s.

-The Casbah, in the suburbs of Liverpool, is often visited as it is the place where the Beatles played their first public concert.
-They played there about 70 times.
+• Fans also visit The Casbah, a club in Liverpool’s suburbs where the Beatles played their first public show—nearly 70 times.

-The pub named Jacaranda, on Slater Street, opened its doors for the first time in 1958.
-Its first owner?
-Allan Williams, the first manager of the Beatles.
-John Lennon painted a mural in the women’s bathroom back then.
-It reopened, under a completely different management, in 2014.
+• The Jacaranda, a pub on Slater Street, first opened in 1958.
+Its original owner?
+Allan Williams, the Beatles’ first manager.
+John Lennon even painted a mural in the women’s bathroom.

 The comments and contributions expressed are assumed only by the author.
 The recommendations, intentions or opinions expressed are not necessarily those of Transat AT Inc. or its affiliates.
 See terms of use of the Air Transat website.